 Imperial College London (High Energy Physics group)

-Favourite thing to do in science I love to travel to new countries in distant parts of the globe to work on exciting experiments in exotic locations.
+Favourite thing to do in my job I love to travel to new countries in distant parts of the globe to work on exciting experiments in exotic locations.
 (And then go sightseeing afterward!)

 I hunt subatomic ghosts.
 These ghosts hold the answers to some of the biggest questions in the universe.
 So they’re awfully hard to catch… but it’s worth the chase!